-We have guaranteed places in the 2017 Prudential RideLondon-Surrey 100, one of the world's best sporting events.
+We have places in the 2018 Prudential RideLondon-Surrey 100, one of the world's best sporting events.
 If you are interested in riding for SportsAid then please complete our application form here.

 We only have a limited number of places so please get in touch with us early to avoid missing out.

 Your support will play a big part in the success of British sport – helping our next generation of sports stars to compete at their best.
 46 of the 67 medals won by Team GB in Rio were SportsAid Alumni including Laura Trott, Dina Asher-Smith, Adam Peaty, Tom Daley, Katherine Grainger and Mark Cavendish.
 Retired Alumni include Sir Steve Redgrave, Paula Radcliffe MBE, Dame Tanni Grey-Thompson, Dame Kelly Holmes, Sir Chris Hoy and many more.
 By raising money for SportsAid, you can help our young British sport stars reach the same heights.

 We know that training and fundraising for the Prudential RideLondon-Surrey 100 is no mean feat, so we are here to support our riders every step of the way.

 You can join our team and access all of the benefits outlined above.
 There is no fundraising target, we just ask you to raise as much as you can!
 Email Grace Hughes on firstname.lastname@example.org to join Team SportsAid.